ProjectEvergreen/wcc/CONTRIBUTING.md

 The website is built with [**Greenwood**](https://www.greenwoodjs.dev).
 To run the website locally, use one of the following commands:

-- `npm run dev` - Start the dev server
+- `npm run docs:dev` - Start the dev server
-- `npm run build` - Generate a production build
+- `npm run docs:build` - Generate a production build
-- `npm run serve` - Serve a production build
+- `npm run docs:serve` - Serve a production build

-To run tests for the website, first make sure you have at least run `npm run build`, then:
+To run tests for the website, first make sure you have at least run `npm run docs:build`, then:

 - `npm run test:docs` - Run a single suite of tests with Vitest
 - `npm run test:docs:tdd` - Run the test suite with Vitest in watch mode